 I believe that you can’t maximize the mental and the spiritual without the physical.
 When all you think about is how tired you are or how poorly you feel, how can you focus on filling your life with the good stuff?
 All you want to do is lay around and eat more donuts.
 (Me too, girl.
 Me too.)

-When your physical is on point, you’re more energized to get even deeper with your mental & spiritual content.
+When your physical is on point, you’re more energized to get even deeper with your mental and spiritual content.
 It’s one big circle.